 - Insulin resistance testing

 We all want our horses to be good athletes and age healthily.
-To achieve that we need to make sure we are feeding them the right nutrients, training them well, give them their annual shots and dental checks, keep worms at bay, etc.
+To achieve that we need to make sure we are feeding them the right nutrients, training them well, administering their annual shots and dental checks, keeping worms at bay, etc.

 There is a lot to know about nutrition, and it’s not always easy to know whether your horse is actually getting enough of everything or even not too much.
 Does your horse receive what it needs for the type of work that you do?
 Or does your retired horse get the right nutrients to age healthily?
 We can help you answer some of these questions.

 If you’d like to know more about this or make an appointment, please give us a call.